Trichodesmium thiebautii: Taxonomy

 Analysis of the 16s rRNA from Trichodesmium sp. strain NlBB 1067 indicated that its closest phylogenetic neighbor is Oscillatoria PCC 7515 with 94.9% sequence similarity.
-This close sequence similarity did not resolve the debate on separation of Trichodesmium into a separate genus from Oscillatoria.
+This close sequence similarity did not resolve the debate on the separation of Trichodesmium into a separate genus from Oscillatoria.
 However, a genetic analysis of the nitrogenase nifH gene sequences of Trichodesmium spp, including T. thiebautii, revealed a distinct cluster within the cyanobacteria clade with very deep branches indicating an early evolutionary radiation.
 Capone et al. (1997) suggested that the large genetic distance of the nifH gene between Trichodesmium spp. and other species of cyanobacteria, including those in the genus Oscillatoria, may be due to the structural requirements of aerobic N2 fixation.